smithy-lang/smithy/docs/source/1.0/spec/core/selectors.rst

 access to the named :ref:`variables <selector-variables>` currently in scope.
 Variables are accessed by providing the variable name after ``var``.
-The values returned from ``var`` are :ref:`projections <projection-attribute>` that contain the set of shapes that were bound to the variable, or an empty value if the variable does not exist.
+The values returned from ``var`` are :ref:`projections <projection-attribute>` that contain the set of shapes that were bound to the variable, or an :ref:`empty value <empty-attributes>` if the variable does not exist.

 The following selector finds all operations in the closure of a service where the operation has an :ref:`auth-trait` that is not a subset of the